 Instructions

-6. When you are ready, transfer it to a bottle or container to store it.
+• When you are ready, transfer it to a bottle or container to store it.
+Let it rest for at least a week.
 Enjoy at room temperature or chilled in a shot glass or in desserts!

 Notes